Tahitian styles of dancing

 ||Aparima — a fast dance performed to music, including the Tahitian ukulele.

-Mariteragi, who was born in Papeete and came to Laie in 1966 to attend BYU-Hawaii (which was known as the Church College of Hawaii until 1974), says the finer points of the otea include having a theme or story line "that can be seen through the dance.
+Pane'e, who was bornand raised in Tahiti, says the finer points of the otea include having a theme or story line "that can be seen through the dance.
 The dancers also do 'orero, a formal speech."

 The otea style of dancing includes: